hminh1208/child-obesity/README.md

-Welcome to Monash - IE2018 - Pinwheel - Child-Obeverse website
+Welcome to Monash - IE2018 - Pinwheel - MOOVMOOV website

 This is the repository is a combination of Website coding(Backend & Frontend) and Shiny app (R) for statistics.

-Please check the master branch for the Website code, and R branch for Shiny app
+Please check the master branch for the Website code, and /R folder for Shiny app

-The documentation is under the folder /doc .
-The documentation is under website format, so please download it as whole folder and run index.html
+The coding documentation for the website is under the folder /doc .
+The documentation is under website format, so please download it as a whole folder and run index.html